getalp/genderednews/README.md

 The Canadian project [GenderGapTracker](https://gendergaptracker.informedopinions.org/) ([source](https://github.com/sfu-discourse-lab/GenderGapTracker/)) has the same goal but for Canadian news.

-## FAQ

-Here will be a list of frequently asked questions.

 ## License

-This project is licensed under the *to be defined* License - see the [`LICENSE.md`](https://gricad-gitlab.univ-grenoble-alpes.fr/getalp/genderednews/-/blob/master/LICENSE.md) file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the [`LICENSE`](https://github.com/getalp/genderednews/blob/main/LICENSE) file for details.

 ## Contact

-For more information about the research methodology and for questions regarding collaboration, please contact: *to be defined*.
+For more information about the research methodology and for questions regarding collaboration, please contact: francois.portet@imag.fr, gilles.bastin@iepg.fr or ange.richard@univ-grenoble-alpes.fr